PivotalServicesOss/aspnet_bootstrap_cloudfoundry_extensions/README.md

 ### Salient features
 - One stop package/reference code for replatforming ASP.NET apps to Pivotal Platform (PAS)
-- Uses [Steeltoe](https://steeltoe.io) 2.x versions for Configuration, Dynamic Logging, Connector, CF Actuators and CF Metrics Forwarder
+- Uses [Steeltoe](https://steeltoe.io) 2.x versions for Configuration, Dynamic Logging, Connector, CF Actuators and CF Metrics Forwarder.
 - Supports distributed and structured logging, enhanced with Serilog
 - Supports IoC using Autofac and Unity apart from native Microsoft ServiceCollection
+- Provision for injecting http pipeline handlers on the fly
-- Supports multiple config sources (Web.config, appsettings.json, appsettings.{environment}.json, environment variables, vcap services and config server)
+- Supports multiple config sources (Web.config, appsettings.json, appsettings.{environment}.json, appsettings.yaml, appsettings.{environment}.yaml, environment variables, vcap services and config server)
 - Supports configuration placeholder resolving using pattern matching like, `${variable_name}`.
 Refer [SteeltoeAppConfiguration](https://steeltoe.io/app-configuration/docs) for more details
 - Pull in secrets from credhub with easy placeholder resolvements
 - Injects all above configuration into WebConfiguration (appsettings, connection strings and providers) at runtime so as to be used by legacy libraries relying on.
-- Helps in getting an ASP.Net app to Pivotal Platform (PAS) or any Cloud Foundry platform within short span of time
+- Helps in getting an ASP.Net app to Pivotal Platform (PAS - Cloud Foundry) within short span of time and effort
 - Supports Session persistence to Redis
 - Explicit access to any of the injected dependencies across your code.
 For e.g to access `IConfiguration` you can access it using `DependencyContainer.GetService<IConfiguration>()`.
 You can also access them via constructor injection which absolutely depends on the IoC framework and application.